moonstar-x/old-server-setup/docs/discord-bots/24-7-musicbot.md

 ## Auto-starting

-Because we want this bot to autostart on system startup, we'll create a service to make it run when the computer turns on.
+Because we want this bot to run on system startup, we'll create a service to make it run when the computer turns on.

 Create the service file with: